brendanlong/dash-http-timeout/README.md

 ## How it Works

-The HTTP server (http-server.coffee) is a normal HTTP server, except that if a client requests a file that doesn't exist, instead of immediately returning a 404 response, it watches for the file to appear until its timeout expires.
+The HTTP server (http-server.coffee) is a normal HTTP server, except that if a client requests a file that doesn't exist, instead of immediately returning a 404 response, it watches for the file to appear.
 As soon as the file appears, it sends the response.
-If the file doesn't appear within the timeout, the server sends a 404 like usual.

-The server logic is implemented in [this Express Timeout Header module](https://github.com/brendanlong/express-timeout-header).
+The server logic is implemented in [this Express Wait-Until Header module](https://github.com/brendanlong/express-timeout-header).

 ## Setup